Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Experimental demonstration and countermeasures

+For practical implementations, we recommend a calibration procedure in which the injected reference is modulated at various depths while monitoring the out-of-band power through a narrowband filter positioned just outside the unperturbed laser's spectral range.
+This establishes, for the specific laser and OIL configuration, the minimum modulation depth producing detectable spectral distortion, ensuring the watchdog threshold is appropriately set.

-Crucially, underestimating the actual optical power emitted by Alice and Bob, even still under the single-photon regime, can lead to an overestimation of the achievable \gls*{skr}.
+Crucially, underestimating the actual optical power emitted by Alice and Bob, even if still under the single-photon regime, can lead to an overestimation of the achievable SKR.
 To illustrate this, we consider the ``Sending-or-Not-Sending" TF-QKD protocol, and compute the asymptotic \gls*{skr} in the presence of the attack (see Ref.~\cite{Wang.2018} for the protocol description and security proof).
-The results of this analysis are presented in Fig.~\ref{fig:SKR}, with details about the simulations provided in the Supplementary Material.
+The results of this analysis are presented in Fig.~\ref{fig:SKR}, with details about the simulations provided in Methods.
+Plots in Fig.~\ref{fig:SKR} demonstrate that, even in the asymptotic limit, there is a noticeable discrepancy in the \gls*{skr} estimation under attack conditions.
+Such discrepancies are expected to become more pronounced in finite-key scenarios, since one has to heavily rely on measurements in the control basis to provide meaningful estimates of the phase error rate, and since this procedure is based on studying the interference of the weak coherent pulses sent by Alice and Bob, the \gls*{fim}-induced amplification of such pulses will result in out-of-ordinary estimates of the protocol's parameters, potentially severely impacting performance.